Canop/broot/website/docs/tricks.md

 When you hit `enter` on a directory, it's focused and the filter is reset.

-If you want to keep the filter, for example to search deeper, you may use `:open_stay_filter` instead (or its shortcut `:osf` and you can bind it to a key shortcut).
+If you want to keep the filter, for example to search deeper, you may use `:focus` instead (or  you can bind it to a key shortcut).

 ## Go to the directory containing the selected file